DSD-DBS/capella-collab-manager/README.md

   models
 - Single sign-on (SSO) via [OAuth2](https://oauth.net/2/)
-- No need to install or maintain local Capella clients - clients are made on demand in an underlaying [Kubernetes](https://kubernetes.io/) cluster
+- No need to install or maintain local Capella clients - clients are made on demand in an underlying [Kubernetes](https://kubernetes.io/) cluster
 - Access to projects and models is self-managed by project admins, model owners or delegates
 - Within a project a user could have read or read & write access.
 Read-only